operator-playground-io/Kafka-chart-tile/cover.md

 It also packages Zookeeper to manage and coordinate the Kafka cluster.

 In this tutorial, we’ll use Helm for setting up Kafka on top of a Kubernetes cluster, in order to create a highly-available streaming platform.
 In addition to leveraging the intrinsic scalability and high availability aspects of Kubernetes, this setup will help keeping Kafka secure by providing simplified upgrade and rollback workflows via Helm.
-The Kubernetes pods can also easily interact with the Kafka pods within the cluster using the inbuilt Kubernetes service discovery.

 # Prerequisites